-Grace Kim is an Assistant Professor in the Occupational Therapy Department.
-She received her bachelor's degree in Psychology at the University of California, at Davis and her master's degree in Occupational Therapy at Columbia University in 2002.
+Grace Kim is an Associate Professor in the Occupational Therapy Department.
+She received her bachelor's degree in Psychology at the University of California, at Davis and her master's degree in Occupational Therapy at Columbia University.
 She received her PhD in Occupational Therapy at New York University in 2016.
-She has worked primarily with adults with physical disabilities and gained expertise in neurorehabilitation.

 Dr. Kim has extensive clinical experience working with adults with neurological disabilities in the acute and inpatient rehabilitation hospital settings.
 As a clinician-researcher in the Rehabilitation Medicine department at New York Presbyterian, Weill Cornell Medical Center, Dr. Kim gained expertise on upper extremity robotics technologies, outcome measurement, and intervention implementation in stroke.